Jwakers/articuria/README.md

 - [ ] Free users should be able to generate 1 feedback report and transcription for free
 - [ ] When a video is saved a notification should show them they can go to the video and generate feedback for it if their account allows

+- [ ] Add higher video quality as a pro feature (both in the features list and in the APIs)

 - AI-Generated Table Topics: